Find the Painting

 How many René Magritte paintings are on display in Los Angeles?

-Our current data shows 2 René Magritte paintings on display in Los Angeles, spread across the The Broad and the Los Angeles County Museum of Art.
+Our current data shows 2 René Magritte paintings on display in Los Angeles, spread across the Los Angeles County Museum of Art.
 Coverage is based on Wikidata records and may not reflect every work currently on display.

 Which museum in Los Angeles has the most René Magritte paintings?